IlluviumGame/IIPs/iips/iip-26.md

 ## Downsides
 It's been identified that making this change would impact non-staked ILV holders who are interested in participating in elections.
 Making this change does cause any non-staking ILV holder to have no voting power in elections.

+## Implementation
+The team has indicated that implementing this change would take a minimal amount of effort, and would not significantly detract from other development.